Depth: | 50m/165ft |

 Don't Forget: | Swimwear, Towel and Sunscreen Change for Lunch Proof of Certification |

-With Piranha Divers, you can enjoy your personal adventure without time pressure or busy boat rides.
-That is why we explore all the dive location at Manza from shore, often using a DPV (Underwater Scooter).
+For that reason we offer you to enjoy your personal adventure without time pressure or busy boat rides.
+We often explore the dive locations at Manza from shore, either just walking into the water or often using a DPV (Underwater Scooter).
 The best time to dive at Manza is during high tide and calm seas.
-Please ask us for more info.

 Toiletbowl